AdobeDocs/analytics.en/help/admin/data-collection/regional-data-collection/rdc-china.md

 * Using site structure or the browser language (the `navigator.language / accept-language` header).
 The advantage of this method is lower cost and possibly better performance.
 The disadvantage of this method is that Chinese-speaking visitors visiting outside of China are subject to negatively-affected speeds.

-* Using a hosting solution based in China.
+* Using a hosting solution based in China and setting the trackingServer to China RDC based on your host.
 This will also increase speed substantially.

 ## Current limitations